deepjavalibrary/djl-serving/serving/docs/lmi/configurations_large_model_inference_containers.md

-# Large Model Inference Containers
+# Large Model Inference Configurations

 There are a number of shared configurations for python models running large language models.
 They are also available through the [Large Model Inference Containers](https://github.com/aws/deep-learning-containers/blob/master/available_images.md#large-model-inference-containers).